normoes/xmrto_wrapper/README.md

 ### Creating `requirements.txt`

-You won't ever need this probably - This is helpful when developing the `xmrto_wrapper`.
+You won't ever need this probably - This is helpful when developing.

 `pip-tools` is used to create `requirements.txt`.
 * There is `requirements.in` where dependencies are set and pinned.